muxinc/truckload/README.md

 # Truckload

-Moving your video collection with ease
+Truckload helps you migrate your video collection to a new platform with ease.

 <img src="public/truckload.png" alt="Truckload" width="200px">

-## How to use
+## How it works

 ### Start development server